TickleThePanda/carpe-dm/src/view/campaigns/the-vanquished/chapters/chapter-major-events.md

 The characters can identifier her if they succeed on a DC 16 Investigation check, if they have previously met King Morcant in his castle for a banquet.
-If the characters verbally identify her in a way that's heard, they will be assaulted on the way to Renaura by five bandits who demand more information from the characters.
+If the characters verbally identify her in a way that's heard, they will be assaulted on the way to Denaura by five bandits who demand more information from the characters.

 She will give them 100gp each for the troubles so far.